 - Fever lasting for at least 5 days

 - Redness or cracking of the lips, tongue, or throat

-- Swelling and/or redness, and/or peeling of the skin, usually beginning around the nails and often involving the arms and/or legs
+- Swelling and/or redness of the hands or feet.
+Peeling of the skin, usually beginning around the nails, is often a later finding

 - Rash mostly on the trunk, but sometimes elsewhere